 }

-In addition, draft-ietf-stir-emergency-services-07 [Ref 7] defines a new SIP Priority Header claim ("sph") for protection of the "psap-callback" value as part of the "rph" PASSporT extension to support the security of Emergency Services Networks for emergency callbacks.
-The “sph” claim shall only be used for authorized emergency callbacks and corresponds to a SIP Priority header with the value "psap-callback”.
+In addition, draft-ietf-stir-emergency-services-07 [Ref 7] defines a new SIP Priority header claim ("sph") for protection of the "psap-callback" value as part of the "rph" PASSporT extension to support the security of Emergency Services Networks for emergency callbacks.
+The “sph” claim shall only be used for authorized emergency callbacks and corresponds to a SIP Priority header field with the value "psap-callback”.
 For emergency callbacks, the "orig" claim of the "rph" PASSporT represents the PSAP telephone number.
 The "dest" claim contains the telephone number representing the emergency caller that is being called back.
 The following is an example of an "rph" claim for a SIP 'Resource-Priority' header field with an "esnet.0" assertion and an “sph” claim:

 {